-Elaine McCrate, Associate Professor of Women's and Gender Studies
+Elaine McCrate, Associate Professor of Gender, Sexuality, and Women's Studies

 Associate Professor of Economics